johannfrauendorf/ImmaShap/privacy.md

 **Last Updated: May 11, 2026**

 This privacy policy governs your use of the software application **ImmaShap** ("Application") for mobile devices.
-The Application is an educational tool focused on South African biomes.
+The Application is a wellbeing check-in app.

 ---